-ATV Noisy, smelly, dust-spewing machines, hated by tree-huggers, and the transportation-of-choice for obnoxious teenage vandals.
+ATV Enemy of singletrack, hated by tree-huggers, and the transportation-of-choice those who don't want to work at their recreation..
 Usage: "That ATV kicked a rock right into my face!"

 Backpedal Moving the pedals backward slightly to alter the position in the stroke, usually to avoid striking the pedal on an object sticking up on the side of the trail.
 Usage: "I had to backpedal to clear that rock."

 Bail To jump from the bike as it crashes, as opposed to staying clipped-in as the bike stomps you into the sandstone.
 Usage: "I caught the rock with the front tire, so I had to bail."

 Buffed Smoothed trail, referring to dirt singletrack.
 Opposite of "Cratered."
 Usage: "This trail is really buffed today."

 Bunny hop Making a tiny jump by throwing your weight down onto the pedals, then letting the bike rebound into the air.
 Usually done as the bike front tire hits a small rock or root.
 Usage: "I took a bunny hop over the puddle."